CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 ## Upgrading {#upgrading}

+* If you are upgrading to version 5.0 and transitioning to using the new sql_exporter, please see the documentation in [Upgrading to pgMonitor v5.0.0](/changelog/v5_upgrade/)
+* See the [CHANGELOG ](/changelog) for full details on both major & minor version upgrades.
-Please review the ChangeLog for pgMonitor and take note of any changes to metric names and/or dashboards.
-Note that if you are using the included dashboards that are managed via the provisioning system, they will automatically be updated.
+* Note that if you are using the included dashboards that are managed via the provisioning system, they will automatically be updated.
 If you've made any changes to configuration files and kept their default names, the package will not overwrite them and will instead make a new file with an {{< shell >}}*.rpmnew{{< /shell >}} extension.
 You can compare your file and the new one and incorporate any changes as needed or desired.

 ## Setup {#setup}